Azure/acr-builder/docs/acb.md

 The `build` property of a step specifies how to build a set of images.
 If build is specified, it takes precedence over `cmd`.
 It is required if `cmd` is not present.

-### workDir
+### workingDirectory

-`workDir` can be used to set a working directory when executing a step.
+`workingDirectory` can be used to set a working directory when executing a step.
 By default, Azure Container Builder will produce a default root directory as the working directory.
 However, if your build has more than one step, you can share the artifacts created from previous steps.

 ### entryPoint